List of heads of state of the Democratic Republic of the Congo

-This is a list of European colonial administrators responsible for the territory of the Congo Free State and Belgian Congo (today the Democratic Republic of the Congo).
+This is a list of the head of states responsible for the territory of the Congo Free State and Belgian Congo (today the Democratic Republic of the Congo).

 International Association of the Congo

 Prior to the creation of the Congo Free State, the International Association of the Congo (IAC) had signed treaties with over 300 native Congolese chiefs and in effect exercised sovereignty over a large area of the Congo Basin.
 The IAC was headquartered in Belgium and run by a committee under the presidency of Maximilien Strauch.
 Prior to the creation of the office of Administrator-General, authority on the ground in the Congo had been exercised by a Chief of Expedition, who until April 1884 was Henry Morton Stanley.